NotAPattern/my-config/README.md

 Love Windows 10 Mobile, like Windows Phone 8(8.1), Spotify.
 Hate Microsoft (without negative).

-I'm currently studying Rust.
-In the future I plan to study Erlang/Elixir.
+I'm currently studying Rust, in the future study Erlang/Elixir.

 I dream of getting a job in Yandex.